 There is no doubt that some of us possess a natural ability to draw and paint naturally but talent can be over-rated because there are many other skills involved with being good at art and in being creative.

 These are the skills that are probably the hardest to teach, observational skills are about how we see and what we see.
 The ability to look very carefully is a key skill in art.
 This can take lots of practice over many years, many beginners just don’t ‘see’ objects and subjects as they are.
-The practice of really looking with an open mind is something those who have not drawn or painted will be used to doing.
-Drawing from life is one way that we can learn observational drawing skills.
+The skill and discipline of really looking with an open mind is something those who have never drawn or painted will not be used to doing.
+Drawing from life is one way that we can learn and improve our observational drawing skills.

-There are different skills involved in being creative and having technical artistic skills.
+There are different skills involved in being creative than just having technical artistic skills.
 Many can copy or apply paint well but can lack the ideas for an imaginative piece of artwork.
-Many have explored what being creative means and it tends to be a state of mind where you are prepared to experiment and can make connections between things.
-Being creative is a bit like play and a free mind is necessary to be able to make connections and be experimental.
+Experts who have explored what being creative means have found that it tends to be a state of mind where you are prepared to experiment and be open enought to be able to make connections between things.
+Being creative is a bit like play and a free mind is necessary to be able to be experimental.
 Being creative is also about seeing things and having a vision of how you want to portray them in a more interesting way.
 Creative people want to create things in their own way.

 One example I see over and over in the classroom would be a learner who makes marks and can see that those marks could be wood or hair and the learner who doesn’t make the connection.
 Those learners who ask how to do something and those learners who are willing to explore to find their own answers.
 These are key characteristics that make a person creative.